Jwoo5/ecg-qa/README.md

         * `numeric_feature`
     * question: a question string
     * ecg_id: a list of ecg IDs of PTB-XL dataset.
 For comparison questions, it contains two corresponding ecg IDs.
 Otherwise, it has only one element.
     * attribute: a list of strings indicating the relevant attributes with the question.
-We only provide this information for `verify` and `choose` question types.
 * `answers_for_each_template.csv` provides the possible answer options for each template ID.
 * `answers.csv` provides the whole answer options over all the QA samples.
 * `*_ecgs.csv` indicate which ecg IDs of PTB-XL are included in each split.